 From Kalapatthar, you’ll begin descending towards Lobuche village that takes you towards the Chhukung Ri located at the Chhukung village.
 Chukkung valley is famous for chhukung Ri or chhukung glacier.
 This Chhukung Ri gives you a great view of the southern wall of Lothse and Kongma La pass.
-It also gives you an alluring view of Khumbu glacier and Island Peak.
+It also gives you an alluring view of the Khumbu glacier and Island Peak.

 Located in the beautiful Imja valley Island peak also known as Imja Tse is situated at an altitude of 6189m.
 You’ll approach Island Peak Base Camp and camp for a night.
 The entire Island Peak climbing may last around 10 hours and will offer majestic vistas of the mountains including Mount Everest (8848.86m), Lhotse (8516m), Ama Dablam (6856m), and Makalu (8475m).
 You’ll retrace your path and head back to Lukla.
 The trip concedes once you arrive in Kathmandu.
 It is better to have prior experience before climbing the Island peak as the trail is strenuous.

-The best time to do this adventurous trek of Everest Base Camp with Island Peak trek is during the spring (March-May) and autumn (September-December) seasons because the weather is favourable during these months.
-Regarding the trial route and views in favour of trekkers, these seasons are enlisted as the best time to travel.
-As the weather conditions are unpredictable in the Himalayas, the flight to/from Lukla can be delayed or cancelled sometimes.
-So, it is best if you keep a day or two as buffer days and prepare for such conditions beforehand.
+The best time to do this adventurous trek of Everest Base Camp with Island Peak trek is during the spring (March-May) and autumn (September-December) seasons because the weather is trek-supportive during these months.
+During these seasons, the trial route and views are in favour of trekkers.
+Hence, are listed as the best time to travel.

 Behind this trekking route if you want to access a different and more adventurous trek route then you can go through the following link of our next package Mt.
 Lobuche East Peak Climbing.
 If you want to experience a less difficult trek route and experience a similar view then you can go through the following link of our next package Everest Base camp trek.
 For the one who is looking for a short trek to Everest then, simply click on the following link to find out the suitable package for you, Everest Short Trek, Everest Base Camp Heli Trek.